MFA22SCM09N/react-github-project/readme.txt

 Step 4: Deploying React to gcloud platform
         1: You must have Docker(https://www.docker.com/get-started) and Google Cloud SDK(https://cloud.google.com/sdk/docs/install)
            installed on your computer.
-Then, Create a gcloud project and enable the following: a.billing account
+Then, Create a gcloud project (react-project) and enable the following: a.billing account
            b.Conatiner Registry API
            c.
 Cloudbuild API